lawrencehlee/lawrencehlee.github.io/app/blog/2024-12-31-language-learning-update-3.md

 Reading has also helped my brain formalize words that I hear all the time but never consciously have to think about, often small adverbs or particles.
 Grammar study isn't on my roadmap yet, but I wonder how far my understanding can get with just reading a bit.

+### Output

+I have to admit something even more appalling, even graver, beyonder the pale: I tried speaking Japanese a bit too.
+In preparation for my upcoming trip to Japan, I figured that I might try my hand and see what hundreds of hours of pure input would get me in terms of speaking, but the answer is truly: not much.
+I gave up after one session — it was frustrating and bad and I'm not surprised at all.
+I knew the words existed, but I couldn't magically pull them out of my head.

+Will input magically make you conversational?
+Clearly not _this_ amount of input.
+That's what this whole long-term experiment is about, right, that enough input will eventually enable output?
+It's obvious that the amount I have now is not enough yet.
+If my Japanese comprehension isn't at parity with my Spanish comprehension, then it stands to reason that my speaking wouldn't match either.
+And hence...

 ### Final thoughts on Japanese